Gonkalbell/pandoc_resume/markdown/resume.md

 A developer kit consisting of APIs and tools for creating applications for Magic Leap's proprietary Lumin Runtime.

 - Technology used: C++11, OpenGL, CMake
-- My Role: Porting freatures from Lumin Runtime to Windows and Mac so that they could be used in other developer tools; Adding parts of Lumin runtime to the SDK
+- My Role: Porting features from Lumin Runtime to Windows and Mac so that they could be used in other developer tools; Adding parts of Lumin runtime to the SDK

 #### Zero Iteration